wilrodriguez/bolt-pulp3/README.md

 **Output files**

-The script will create helper files (the names will change based on the input file used):
+The script will create helper files under the `output/` directory (the names will change based on the input file used):

 | Output File                        | Purpose                                                                                                   |
 | ---                                | ---                                                                                                       |